untoldengine/UntoldEngine/docs/Architecture/RenderingExtensions.md

 Attempting to unregister one plugin-owned extension through the standalone registry removes its complete owning plugin, preserving the package transaction boundary.

+Before an extension is removed, replaced, or rejected by validation after it was registered, the engine calls `willUnregister()`.
+The callback is the supported place to release plugin-owned CPU-side state that is not stored in engine registries.

+## Frame Lifecycle

+Each registered extension receives `update(deltaTime:context:)` once per engine frame before graph construction and render encoding.
+The context includes:

+- viewport;
+- immersion style;
+- monotonic frame index;
+- current eye; and
+- `isPrimaryEye`.

+`isPrimaryEye` is true for non-stereo rendering and for eye 0 in stereo XR.
+Use it for work that must run once per frame instead of once per eye.

+In game mode, registered extensions also receive `fixedUpdate(deltaTime:context:)` inside the fixed-timestep loop after built-in physics and before legacy custom systems.
+The fixed delta time is the engine simulation step.

 ## Shader and Pipeline Packaging